OkilyDokily/blogging-site/README.md

 ## Description

-_A kleenex page which demonstrates html and css basics, including divs._
+_A walrus and columns project which demonstrates the use of divs with classes.

 ## Setup/Installation Requirements

-Clone the repo and open the index.html file
+Clone this repo and click on the .html files

 ## Known Bugs